 - Make strange voices, such as slurping of liquids or sounds of animals, to elicit laughter.

-- Play pretend play with toys by acting out a funny story.
+- Play pretend play with toys by acting out a funny story and engage in playful activities such as jiggle, wiggle, and bounce games.

 Alternative Ways To Bond With The Baby